catalyst-cooperative/catalystcoop-handbook/docs/policies.md

 **Example:** A member seeks reimbursement for a flight to the other side of the country.
 They stay with their family friends for a week and then take a bus to a neighboring town to meet up with another co-oper and go out to lunch.
 Because the primary purpose of the flight is to see family and friends, the co-oper should foot the bill for the flight.
 The co-oper may request a reimbursement for travel to visit the other co-oper as well as the bill for their lunch together.

 If you are uncertain about whether an expense may be reimbursable, use your best judgment, and reach out to our Chief Financial Officer, Steve Winter, for clarification.

+# Retirement Accounts

+**Provided to:** Employee-Members only

+Catalyst employees can contribute to a tax-deferred [Vanguard SIMPLE IRA](https://investor.vanguard.com/small-business-retirement-plans/simple-ira) and the co-op will match 3% of the employee’s wages.
+The IRS limit on annual employee contributions as of 2022 is $14,000.
+Here is a good summary of [how a SIMPLE IRA works](https://www.paychex.com/articles/employee-benefits/what-is-a-simple-ira) .
+Employees can contribute to the SIMPLE IRA and still contribute to a traditional individual IRA or Roth IRA.